 How to Open a Casual Dining Restaurant

-In Casual dining restaurant you need a proper sitting area with a warm ambiance.
+In Casual dining restaurant, you need a proper sitting area with a warm ambience.
 In this article, we will take you through the step by step approach on how to open a casual dining restaurant in just under Rs 15 lakhs.

 It is one of the most important factors for a Casual Dining restaurant as the majority of business comes from the footfall, unlike delivery based quick service restaurant where you can reach to the customer directly.
 In Casual Dining, the customer has to reach the restaurant.
 So, the ideal locations to open a CDR format are Malls, High Streets, Popular Markets and big office complexes with an ideal space of 1500 Sqft to 2,000 sqft.
 Out of which 500 sqft is dedicated to the kitchen area while min.
 1000 sqft is required for the service area.